Recent WordPress exploit. Update to the latest version 4.2.1 NOW!

 If you haven’t updated your site to the latest WordPress version then you should do that first.
 This is critical because keeping your site up to date will help you maintain a secure site.
 When you are purchasing new themes and plugins make sure that you check to see if there are any additional updates you need to load.

 Also, look at who has access to your site, make sure that the people that have admin access are only people you trust, and who need it.
-And don’t overload your site with unnecessary themes and plugins, use only want you need.
+And don’t overload your site with unnecessary themes and plugins, use only what you need.
 This will make it easier for you to manage the security of the themes and plugins you do need.
 Make your passwords strong with this tool.

 You should also regularly scan your site to determine any threats or issues that arise, regular scanning can prevent future problems.
 Ensure that you have a strong prevention system in place, while it may be costly on the front end, the savings from good prevention will pay off in the long run.
 New threats emerge every day and prevention is truly the best defense, even your personal site should be well protected.
 Think of your site as your business, and then protect it as such, take the steps to ensure that your site is protected by engaging the proper professional.